gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- The user taps on the 'for' button and is shown a full screen overlay of the outfit image (drawn from Outfit->mainImg)
 		- The behavior of the full scren view should be the same as when a user taps on a outfit thumnail in 3.1.a/b/c/d
 - The user first arrives on the webview picker and sees no bottom nav bar
+	- The bottom nav bar should default to hidden whenever the domain of the webview url is the same as the API domain
+	- The bottom nav bar should be shown whenever the webview directs to a domain that is different from the API domain
 - The user scrolls or drags or reorients the webview picker and the position of the page should stay fixed in portrait mode
 	- If the user drags the 'search' bar for instance, the webview page should not move
 	- If the user drags internal scrollable elements, they should scroll within the selected html div (if a user drags the 'shopbop' logo left and right, the row should scroll left and right)